 The steps in sequence to introduce the lesson.

 In that case, we can consider the teacher’s guide as an “optimum resource” for planning lessons and so we recommend reading it carefully before teaching each lesson, and follow it when plan your lessons or when you build a lesson plan template.

-Here is a link to download it for free and in a word file that you can edit.
+Here is a link to download an EFL lesson plan template in a word file that you can edit.